Croakers: Family Sciaenidae

 Yellowfin Croaker from Crystal Pier — 2017

-Food Value: In the past this was considered a very good, mild-flavored fish.
+Food Value: In the past this was considered a good, mild-flavored fish.
+They have small flakes, a soft texture, and low fat content.
 Today there are warnings in many areas against eating croaker.
 They are a bottom feeder and in polluted areas tend to accumulate toxins in their body (because of the bottom creatures they eat).
 If you do eat them, it is best to bake or broil them in such a manner that the fats in the flesh will drop away from the meat.
 They have been illegal to take in California with nets since 1909, or to buy or sell since 1915.

 Yellowfin Croaker — KJ — Catalina Harbor

 Comments: Yellowfin croaker are attractive fish that reach a decent size and put up a scrappy battle.
 By far, the best time to catch yellowfin croaker is around sundown and the early hours of the night.
 Of note is a study conducted on surf species by the Fish and Game Department between 2007-2009 in the Bolsa Chica to Hermosa Beach area.
 The study showed an increase in the number of yellowfin croaker from the 1990s and stated the yellowfin croaker were “much more abundant in the current study than in the 1950s.”